cloudmesh-community/hid-sp18-705/project-report/report.md

 :o: as you can see from the epub your section headings are wrong make sure they show up in the TOC correctly

+_I checked the epub, and all section headings appear correct in the TOC._

 :o: urls in text must be replaced with bibtex entries

+_I will do this._

 :o: are last two figures self created? or do they need citations.

+_The last two figures are self created.
+Original graphviz files are in `project-code/graphviz`._

 :o: quotes are wrong.
 If highligt use italic if quote use

 > "This is a quote" [@citation].

+_Changed._

 :o: it is unclear what code you developed, please add a section with

 Artifacts Developed by Author

 * list in that in bullet form what they are and what they do

+_I have added the section requested and attempted to detail all functionality._

 ---